avijra/rhods-finetunning-demo/README.md

 ```

 #### Start with launching the CodeFlare notebook from the Red Hat OpenShift AI’s dashboard and cloning the demo repository, which includes the notebook and necessary files for the demo.
-Try the notebook gpt2-finetune-serve.ipynb to demo the fine-tuning job submission.
+Try the notebook llamafinetune_demo.ipynb to demo the fine-tuning job submission.